Diary/notebook of Herbert Stanley Geldard - Part 2

 Mr Curtin.
 All cyphers were destroyed on the 13th

-by man of Fort C. & despite a search at F.E.HQ
+by men of Fort C., & despite a search at F.E.HQ

-& a visit to His Ex, who had left Govt Hse & later
+& a visit to His Ex, who had left Govt Hse & taken

-were round in the Municipal Bldgs opp. the
+some rooms in the municipal Bldgs opp. the

 of that cable?